Guilderm/SnowballPlanner/Documents/Product Requirements Document (PRD).md

 - **Legal Reviews**:
   - Describe the process for regular legal reviews of the product to ensure ongoing compliance with evolving laws and regulations.

-### 9.7 Protection of Intellectual Property (IP)
+### 6.7.
+Protection of Intellectual Property (IP)
 - **Overview**:
   - Describe the steps that will be taken to protect the intellectual property associated with the product, particularly in preparation for potential monetization.
 - **Patents**:
-  - Discuss any patentable inventions or processes that are part of the product and outli
+  - Discuss any patentable inventions or processes that are part of the product and outline the strategy for securing patents.

-### 9.1.
-Data Privacy
-Compliance with GDPR, CCPA, or other relevant data privacy regulations.

-### 9.2.
-Accessibility
-Accessibility standards (e.g., WCAG) that the product must adhere to.

-### 9.3.
-Licensing and Intellectual Property
-Any licensing or IP considerations that need to be addressed.

 ---

 ## 7. Shared Appendix

 The glossary, data dictionary, and additional references are available in the [Shared Appendix](https://github.com/Guilderm/DebtFreePlanner/blob/main/Documents/Shared%20Appendix.md) document.

 ---

 ## 8. Related Documents